 Non-pharmacologic therapy – Therapy without the use of drugs is often effective in the treatment of functional disorders.
 It may be particularly suited to patients with multiple unexplained symptoms and coexisting functional disorders.

 Hypnosis, cognitive-behavioral therapy, and psychodynamic-interpersonal therapy are effective in IBS and the first two are effective in other functional disorders.
-Gut-centered hypnotherapy leads to beneficial physiological changes as well as improved cognitions.
-It has been shown to have positive long term effects in IBS.
+Gut-centered hypnotherapy leads to beneficial physiological changes as well as improved cognition.
+It has been shown to have positive long-term effects on IBS.
 Cognitive-behavioral therapy treats mal-adaptive cognitions and behaviors associated with functional disorders and somatization.
 Availability may be an issue since therapists trained in these modalities are not at hand in many centers

 Chronic fatigue syndrome (CFS)

 Temperomandibular joint disorder (TMJ)

 Chronic pelvic pain (CPP)